hl7-eu/xShare/input/pagecontent/yb_sequence_diagram.md

 The one-time share (consent) functionality enables the citizen to consent and share their health data (in the EEHRxF) with a click-of-a-button, from a health provider portal/app to a trusted one (e.g., healthcare provider, relative, or a third-party health app), according to the following workflow:

-1. Citizen (data owner) clicks on the xShare Yellow Button and selects the one-time share functionality.
+1. Natural Person (data owner) clicks on the xShare Yellow Button and selects the one-time share functionality.
 2. Visualises and selects the health data available to share and creates a static document.
 3. *(optional) Configures the xShare Yellow Button share options:*
     1. *Data transformation: anonymisation, translation, and digital signature.*
     2. *Data format: EEHRxF and the original data in human readable format.*
-4. Citizen requests a shareable link.
+4. Natural Person requests a shareable link.
-5. Citizen provides the shareable link to the Authorised Data Recipient.
+5. Natural Person provides the shareable link to the Authorised Data Recipient.
 6. Authorised Data Recipient accesses/visualises the shared health data and is able to store it.

 The following figure shows the sequence diagram of the One-time share functionality.